localdevices/LiveORC/README.md

 # What is LiveOpenRiverCam

 LiveOpenRiverCam allows you to run operational measurement stations that estimate river discharge from videos.
-It is meant for National or HydroMeteorological Societies (NHMS), hydropower authorities, waterboards, or service providers of such entities, who wish to establish their own services for such users.
+It is meant for e.g. National HydroMeteorological Societies (NHMS), hydropower authorities, waterboards, or service providers of such entities, who wish to establish their own services for such users.
-It is meant to provide fully automated data streams from operational camera/water level feeds that record videos at set time intervals.
-The platform can either receive raw videos which are then orchestrated for processing on cloud nodes or receive already processed videos, which are processed on-site ("edge processing").
-The processing is performed by [NodeOpenRiverCam](https://github.com/localdevice/nodeorc), the node processing tool around OpenRiverCam.
+LiveORC will provide you with the following functionalities:
+* A administration-style front end for managing sites, configuration, videos and time series.
+* Visualization of time series and video analyses.
+* Fully automated data streaming from operational camera/water level feeds in the field with "edge processing".
+* Per-video processing through "cloud processing".
+* A very fast and easy start to this all, through convenient virtualization of services and a very easy to use set up script.

-The processing methods read videos, selects frames, enhances features, orthorectifies and estimates surface velocity and discharge using state-of-the-art velocimetry methods, all fully automated.
+Processing on sites ("edge processing") or on cloud nodes ("cloud processing") is performed by [NodeOpenRiverCam](https://github.com/localdevice/nodeorc), the node processing tool around OpenRiverCam.
+The processing methods read videos, select frames, enhance features, orthorectify and estimates surface velocity and discharge using state-of-the-art velocimetry methods.

 # Acknowledgements